 The other important feature, which strongly deviates from arbitration, is the possibility of lodging an appeal on both points of law and fact.
 This will obviously increase the costs of the parties and further extend the length of the proceedings.
 It also gives both parties a second bite of the apple, which is exactly what arbitration intends to avoid by offering only a one-shot procedure with a final binding award.
 Despite the initial success of the EU in introducing the ICS in its FTAs, it ought to be noted that Japan did not accept the ICS in its FTA with the EU.
 The ICS has also not been included in either the recently signed FTA between the EU and New Zealand and the FTA between the EU and Mercosur, nor is it on the table in the EU's FTA negotiations with Australia.

 Meanwhile, the ratification of CETA and the other EU FTAs is meeting significant opposition in many EU Member States because national parliaments are still not convinced that the ICS sufficiently addresses their concerns regarding the current ISDS system generally.
-While recently, the Netherlands' Upper Chamber narrowly voted for the ratification of CETA and the German government reached a political agreement to support the ratification of CETA if additional conditions are met, in other EU Member States there is resistance; for example in Ireland, CETA is pending before the Irish Supreme Court.
+While, at the time of writing, 17 out of 27 EU Member States have ratified the CETA investment chapter, there is still resistance; for example, in Ireland the Irish Supreme Court has rejected CETA by ruling that either changes to the Irish arbitration law or a referendum is needed for the ratification of CETA.